 The results of this analysis confirm that this project is risk-free.
 For all treated boards, the probability of having positive NPV is verified always.
 This again demonstrates the robustness of the model described earlier and attests that even in critical and unfavourable cases profitability and economic advantage are not compromised.
-The values shown in the y-axis highlights the difference in profitability among the four types already emphasized in the base case scenario.
+The values shown in the y-axis highlights the difference in profitability among the four types already emphasized in the baseline case scenario.
 In addition, the analyses are repeated in scenarios where the degree of metal purity is set at 60%, or with a degree of plant saturation at 60%, and finally when both of these variables are at 60 percent.
 The results confirm that NPV decreases significantly, but even in these scenarios profitability is always verified.

+3.2.4 Break-even Point analysis